ehmatthes/django-simple-deploy/docs/contributing/development_environment.md

 If you did everything correctly, you should now have a copy of the code in the `django-simple-deploy` directory and two remotes that refer to your own GitHub fork (`origin`) and the official **django-simple-deploy** repository (`upstream`).

-Now, considering that you are in the django-simple-deploy directory, create a virtual environment and install the necessary dependencies:
+Now, considering that you are in the *django-simple-deploy/* directory, create a virtual environment and install the necessary dependencies:

 === "macOS/Linux"